department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/health-record/research-findings.md

 ### Background
 Our goal is to improve the in-person and online pre- and post-appointment experiences for Veterans, contribute to physical distancing efforts in VA facilities, and better integrate Veteran-provided data in VA workflows by providing Veterans with a digital option to complete pre- or post-appointment questionnaires and screeners.

-Our next phase will focus on improving the pre-appointment experience when visiting primary care providers by allowing Veterans to update their health record information, particularly medications, allergies, and immunizations.
+Our next phase will focus on improving the pre-appointment experience when visiting providers by allowing Veterans to update their health record information, particularly medications, allergies, and immunizations.

 ### Research Goals
 This research is to explore:
 - problems Veterans face when communicating health record (medications, allergies, and immunizations) changes to their VA providers.
-- how Veterans understand, group, and find value in reviewing and updating their medications, allergies, and immunizations within a health questionnaire prior to a primary care appointment.
+- how Veterans understand, group, and find value in reviewing and updating their medications, allergies, and immunizations within a health questionnaire prior to an appointment.
 _But we really structured the test to broadly cover the topic of medications, allergies, and immunizations in the beginning.
 It was only toward the end that we brought up the idea of questionnaires._"

 ### Hypotheses to be tested
-- Adding the ability to view and update medications, allergies, and immunizations within the questionnaire help solve some of the Veteran's current pain points.
+- Adding the ability to view and update medications, allergies, and immunizations within va.gov help solve some of the Veteran's current pain points.
 - Veterans will be confused by certain medication, allergy, and immunization information.
 This test should help identify commonly confusing items, so we can address that confusion.
-- A pattern will emerge from the Veteran's groups, so the team will understand Veteran's mental model.
+- A pattern will emerge from the Veteran's groupings, so the team will understand Veteran's mental model.
 This mental model could then be replicated in the workflow/interface.
 - Veterans will find value in a subset, but probably not all possible data points and proposed features.
 This will help the team determine scope for this phase.

 ## Methodology